11 Benefits Of Using Digital Signage For Corporate Communication

 With the right software, digital signage can be used to play live action or animated videos, display still images, graphs, charts, newsfeeds, social media or even show presentations that have been turned into videos.

-This flexibility enables organisations to be more innovative with the type of corporate communications campaigns they can deliver, and to come up with ideas that will ‘wow’ their staff.
+This flexibility enables organisations to be more innovative with their corporate communications campaigns, and to come up with ideas that will ‘wow’ their staff.
 They also make it easier to convey and embed a brand personality more effectively.

 Innovative message delivery also communicates to staff that they are working for a progressive, employee-focussed organisation.
 This can reinforce any company values that relate to innovation or progressiveness and can change staff perception of the company they work for, increasing staff retention.